Heavy Equipment Trade Schools

 Heavy Mobile Equipment Mechanics and Service Technicians

-According to the Occupational Outlook Handbook (OOH), the median salary for heavy equipment service technicians was $61,000.
-The top 10 percent of earners made $83,850 and up, and the lowest 10 percent earned $39,960 or less.
+Heavy equipment mechanic salary: According to the Occupational Outlook Handbook (OOH), the median salary for heavy equipment service technicians in 2023 was $61,000.
+The top 10 percent of earners earned $83,850 and up; the lowest 10 percent earned $39,960 or less.
+Heavy vehicle service technicians are also more likely to have overtime opportunities, which can boost income significantly.
+Depending on your industry, there may also be some fluctuations in demand throughout the year.

 Heavy Equipment Operators